-- EXCE_17 How often do senior administrators communicate high expectations for students in terms of their academic work? - EXCE_16 How often do faculty members communicate high expectations for students in terms of their academic work? - EXCE_18 How often do student affairs professionals communicate high expectations for students in terms of their academic work?
+- 1. EXCE_16 How often do faculty members communicate high expectations for students in terms of their academic work? - 2.
+EXCE_17 How often do senior administrators communicate high expectations for students in terms of their academic work? - 3.
+EXCE_18 How often do student affairs professionals communicate high expectations for students in terms of their academic work?